LitaGarcia/LitaGarcia/README.md

-- 👋 Hi, I’m Manuela!
+Hi 👋  I’m Manuela!
 But everyone knows me as Lita

 I'm a Frontend Developer fascinated with the clean code and test new functionalities to make myself new goals.